 Bringing individual expertise together as a new performing arts group, they conjured shadows for sister-shows Midnight Mirror (2018) and Mo’s Closet (2019).
 These theatre performances, part of a Climate Shadow Series, explore urgent matters of climate crisis that are deeply entangled with race, gender, and labor in the globally industrialized world.
 As part of our Po-tent City project, the series , was presented at the 2020 Heart of the City Festival in Vancouver’s Downtown Eastside and an adapted version was presented in Seoul 2021.

 Earwig’s art practices concern issues beyond national borders, exploring both challenging and inspiring matters of our time that call for actions.
 We celebrate our personal stories and the conversations that come out of different identities.
 We mobilize creative access to pressing social and political matters that engender divides in our societies.
-We are aware that the potentials for change are locked within the issues that cause contention – racial tensions, economic disparities, and environmental justice.
-With this awareness, we use our personal voices to amplify our concerns and unlock social change.
+The potential for change is locked within the issues – racial tensions, economic disparities, and environmental justice.
+We use our voices to amplify our concerns and unlock social change.
 To make stories tangible, we create a variety of access points, combining multimedia theatre and social intervention or ceremony.
 While inviting adults to ponder serious local, national, and global issues through fresh child-like wonder, Earwig has also engaged children through festival workshops, after school classes, and community education programs.